 Read&Write for Education

-Used daily by millions of students worldwide, Read&Write is our award-winning literacy toolbar that helps reach every learner and realize their full potential.
+Used daily by millions of students worldwide, Read&Write is an award-winning literacy toolbar that helps reach every learner and realize their full potential.

 Great for all subjects and lesson plans, Read&Write offers support with everyday tasks like reading text out loud, understanding unfamiliar words, researching assignments, and proofing written work.
 It’s also used as a digital reader for UK school examinations at GCSE and A-level, assisting students who are entitled to extra help in the exam room.